 Plastics can easily qualify as the one of the most user-friendly inventions of the 20th century.
 It has also successfully been able to dominate contemporary times.
 This ‘life-changing’ invention that has the advantage of lasting forever is also its greatest disadvantage.

 Today, the plastic waste crisis is spiraling out of control.
-To help alleviate the rampant mismanagement of plastic waste, Earth5R, an Environmental Organisation based in Mumbai, India, developed a project known as the “Know Your Plastics” Project.
+To help alleviate the rampant mismanagement of plastic waste, Earth5R, an Environmental Organization based in Mumbai, India, developed a project known as the “Know Your Plastics” Project.

 Helping Plastic Waste Management Through “Know Your Plastics”